Check out the amazing benefits of asparagus for your body’s health. How can asparagus help your get amazing skin and healthy hair? Find out here.

 Oxidative damage causes problems with the scalp and hair follicles, therefore, the antioxidants gained from asparagus reverses this damage, ensuring healthy and nourished hair.

-Similarly to vitamin E, vitamin C also functions as an antioxidant caring for the skin by eliminating free radicals and offsetting damage.
-In asparagus, vitamin C helps to promote the production of collagen which is a naturally occurring protein fiber that maintains the firmness of the skin.
+Similarly to vitamin E, vitamin C also functions as an antioxidant caring for the skin by eliminating free radicals and offsetting the damage.
+In asparagus, vitamin C helps to promote the production of collagen which is a naturally occurring protein fibre that maintains the firmness of the skin.

-Finally, this super vitamin helps to prevent melanin production which creates dark spots and skin discoloration, thus maintaining an even skin tone.
+Finally, this super vitamin helps to prevent melanin production which creates dark spots and skin discolouration, thus maintaining an even skin tone.